lizmat/raku-all-modules/github/FROGGS/p6-Slang-Tuxic/README.md

 ## Slang::Tuxic

 This slang allows you to put whitespace between the name of a subroutine and the opening parenthesis.
-Be aware that this introduces ambiguous situations, like when you want to pass a Parcel to a sub, or when you need parenthesis around the condition after the keywords `if`, `while` and so on...
+Be aware that this introduces ambiguous situations, like when you want to pass a List to a sub, or when you need parenthesis around the condition after the keywords `if`, `while` and so on...

 ```perl6